tarowatanabe/trance/README.rst

 =============

-Trance parser is an implementation of transition-based neural constituent parsing proposed by Taro Watanabe, a transition-based parser with neural networks to score all the derivation histories.
+Trance parser is an implementation of transition-based neural constituent parsing proposed by [1]_, a transition-based parser with neural networks to score all the derivation histories.

-Currently, we support following neural networks (For details, see the paper):
+Currently, we support following neural networks (For details, see [1]_):

-- Model1: no feedback from stacks or contexts (`tree` model in the paper)
+- Model1: no feedback from stacks or contexts (`tree` model)
 - Model2: feedback from stacks for shift actions
 - Model3: Model2 + queue contexts
-- Model4: Model2 + feed back from stack for reduce/unary actions
+- Model4: Model2 + feed back from stack for reduce/unary actions (`+stack` model)
-  (`+stack` model in the paper)
-- Model5: Model4 + queue contexts (`+queue` model in the paper)
+- Model5: Model4 + queue contexts (`+queue` model)

+Various training objective:

+- {max,early,late}-violation with expected/Viterbi mistakes
+- expected evalb
+- structured hinge loss

+and online optimizer: SGD, AdaGrad, AdaDec and AdaDelta.

 Compile
 -------